Most Corrupt Countries in Europe

 Many countries across Europe have implemented successful anti-corruption measures, such as creating independent anti-corruption agencies, strengthening whistleblower protection laws, and introducing measures to increase transparency and accountability in public procurement processes.
 Furthermore, open data policies, transparency portals, and digital technologies have made monitoring corruption easier while increasing public participation in decision making processes.

-As mentioned above, ETIAS will be important in order to visit Europe after 2024.
-Starting November 2023, a short visit to Europe will require travelers from 60 different ETIAS eligible countries to have an ETIAS application.
+As mentioned above, ETIAS will be important in order to visit Europe after 2025.
+Starting Spring 2025, a short visit to Europe will require travelers from 60 different ETIAS eligible countries to have an ETIAS application.
 You can check ETIAS requirements beforehand.
 It will be electronically linked to each applicant’s passport and will track visitor information.

 Unfortunately, in spite of all efforts made against corruption there remain multiple barriers preventing effective anti-corruption measures from taking place across Europe.
 One of the primary obstacles to combating corruption lies in lack of political will and commitment, particularly in countries with extensive corruption problems.
 Another challenge involves limited resources and capacity within anti-corruption agencies that impede their effectiveness.
 Corruption can be difficult to detect and prosecute when it involves complex financial transactions and hidden networks of influence, making detection even harder.
 Furthermore, the globalization of corruption presents national and international efforts against it with significant challenges.